 Like we saw with Wi-Fi 6, the entry-level and mid-range routers most of want will come later.
 It's worth keeping in mind as well that it will take some time for the software to mature and there may be some rough patches for early adopters.
 These companies are generally quick to resolve issues with software updates for those that don't mind the inconvenience.

 For the vast majority of home users, Wi-Fi 6 is more than enough and is still a great upgrade to a slow network.
 Many of the best wireless routers make use of Wi-Fi 6 but many provide great coverage on the older Wi-Fi 5 standard.
 If you're already running up against the limits of Wi-Fi 6 whether it's due to congestion or the desire for higher wireless speeds, Wi-Fi 6E is going to be a great way to get even more out of your network.

 Do I need Wi-Fi 6E?

-Today Wi-Fi 6E seems like overkill.
+For many people, it's finally time to upgrade to Wi-Fi 6.
+While Wi-Fi 6E is the most capable variant of Wi-Fi 6, for now, Wi-Fi 6E seems like overkill.
 Who could possibly need multiple gigabit speed over a wireless connection?
 One group that immediately comes to mind is video creators.
 Many professional video productions are using resolutions higher than 5K for video with massive video sizes.
 With compression, these professionals can make efficient use of current network speeds but being able to edit or transfer terabytes of footage without running cables across your workspace will be great for these people.

 We may earn a commission for purchases using our links.
 Learn more.